-By default, the base overlay is loaded at boot time on PYNQ-Z1 board.
-New overlays can be installed or copied to the board and can be loaded as the system is running.
+By default, an overlay (bitstream) called base is downloaded into the PL at boot time.
+The base overlay can be considered likea reference design for a board.
+New overlays can be installed or copied to the board and can be loaded into the PL as the system is running.